 This is a continuation of ELT-1011.
 Course content includes the AC concepts of frequency, period, magnitude and phase of sine waves.
 Circuit parameters are studied as phasors and complex numbers, and are expressed in polar and rectangular forms.
-Topics studied include reactance, impedance, and power in series and parallel circuits.
-Theorems developed in DC are now used to analyze AC circuits.
+Topics studied include reactance, impedance, and power in series and parallel circuits and the transient behaviors of RC and RL circuits.
+Theorems developed in DC now used to analyze AC circuits.
 A weekly recitation is used for mastery of the subject.
 Laboratory sessions include the use of function generators and oscilloscopes.
 2 hours of lecture, 2 hours of laboratory, 1 hour of recitation per week.
 Prerequisite: MAT-1111 and ELT-1011.
 Co-requisites: MAT-1112.